 You can find current information on the measures being taken to fight the spread of the coronavirus on the Senate Chancellery – Higher Education and Research’s page.

 Can I still submit an application for asylum in the current situation?

 Yes, it is still possible to submit applications for asylum.
 However, in most cases, the Federal Office for Migration and Refugees (BAMF) is currently accepting the applications that were previously submitted in person (with “Formularanträge”) only in writing.

 First, however, you need to be registered at the arrival center in Berlin, which is where you will also be given an initial medical exam.
 You may also be tested for coronavirus there.

 All of the forms you need to file an application for asylum will be given to you at the arrival center.
 After your application has been filled out, it will be sent to the BAMF with a copy of your proof of arrival (Ankunftsnachweis).
 The BAMF will review and process your application and will send you their decision by mail.

 You can find more information at:

-Classroom teaching for integration and language classes has been suspended for the time being.
-Centralized examinations have also been cancelled.
-This does not count as an absence for you, and there will be no penalties.
+Classroom teaching for integration and language classes was suspended because of the pandemic and can now be resumed.
+The suspension of classes will not count as an absence for you, and there will be no penalties.

 Traffic, travel, mobility